-Uploading images without taking the importance of Alt text into consideration can have a negative impact on your websites SEO.
-Search engines, such as Google and Bing, crawl web pages and are unable to understand image files unless an alt tag has been set.
+Did you know that uploading images without taking the importance of Alt text into consideration can have a negative impact on your website's SEO?
+This is because search engines, such as Google and Bing, crawl web pages and are unable to understand image files unless an alt tag has been set.

-Alt text is therefore vital for search engines to enable them to better understand a page and provide people with the best possible results when their searching online.
+Alt text is therefore vital for search engines to enable them to better understand a page and provide people with the best possible results when they are searching online.

 What is Alt Text?

-Alt text, also known as an alt attribute, alt description and alt tag, is a snippet of detailed information describing what an image shows.
-The origin of setting alt text was developed in order to help the blind and visually impaired understand what an image is portraying when the screen reader relays the text snippet back to them, improving their internet browsing experience.
+Alt text, also known as an alt attribute, alt description or alt tag, is a snippet of detailed information describing what an image shows.
+The origin of setting alt text was developed in order to help the blind and visually impaired understand what an image portrays when the screen reader relays the text snippet back to them, thus improving their internet browsing experience.
 However, aside from that vital function, alt text is crucial in enabling your website images to be accurately appreciated and acknowledged by search engines when they analyse your content in response to a search.

-Today, setting alt text for images is very important for SEO and is a contributing search engine ranking factor.
+We've already highlighted that setting alt text for images is very important for SEO and is a key contributing search engine ranking factor.
 Alt tags provide context to what an image is displaying, informing search engine crawlers and allowing them to index an image correctly.
-However, not only do alt tags help search engine crawlers, not setting alt tags for your images can have a negative effect on your web pages SEO.
+However, not only do alt tags help search engine crawlers, not setting alt tags for your images can have a detrimental effect on the ranking of your web pages.

 Fundamentally, the purpose of alt text is to improve accessibility by describing what an image is showing to visitors who do not have the ability to see them.
 However, it also helps search engine crawlers and so improves SEO.
 Failing to set alt attributes for images means that your website becomes difficult for screen readers and browsers to interpret and reduces the user experience for anyone who is visually impaired.
-Ensure that anyone and everyone can access your content by making sure you set descriptive alt text for all your websites images.
+Ensure that every visitor, as well as search engines can access your content by making sure you set descriptive alt text for all your websites images.